conduktor/conduktor-docs/docs/gateway/how-to/multi-cluster.md

 ---
 sidebar_position: 3
-title: Configure Multi-cluster
+title: Configure Gateway for multi-clusters
-description: Configure Gateway to support multiple upstream kafka clusters
+description: Configure Gateway to support multiple upstream Kafka clusters
 ---

 ## Overview

 Gateway can be configured to communicate with multiple Kafka clusters and expose their topics to your partners.

-This is helpful if you want to **point your partners to a single endpoint**, and have them **access multiple Kafka clusters topics** through it.
+- direct partners to a **single endpoint**

-On top of it, you can expose these topics with an **alias** that doesn’t necessarily match their name on the physical Kafka clusters.
+- provide them with **access to topics in multiple Kafka clusters**

-## 1. Configure Gateway
+- expose topics using **aliases** that can be different from topic names

-To set up Gateway for Multi-cluster, you should configure:
+To set up Gateway to support multi-clusters, you should:
-- one main cluster, which is used by gateway to store its internal state
+- configure one main cluster which will be used by Gateway to store its internal state
-- any number of upstream kafka clusters, which are the physical kafka clusters you want to expose through Gateway.
+- set up any number of upstream physical Kafka clusters that you want to expose through Gateway

-This can be achieved through a **configuration file**, or through **environment variables**.
+This can be achieved through a **configuration file**, or **environment variables**.

 :::warning
 If you're using Partner virtual clusters to share data with external third parties, be aware that cluster IDs (e.g., `clusterA`, `clusterB`) may appear in the bootstrap server address or client logs.
 To prevent unintended exposure, **avoid using sensitive names or information in cluster IDs**.